Service work should live in a queue, not in somebody's inbox history

 Turn emails and requests into a standard workflow with type, owner, stage, and timestamps attached from the start.

-Send immediate acknowledgments
+Prepare immediate acknowledgments

 Route to the right person or team